as/mobile/README.md

+# Hard Fork

+This is a hard fork of the golang.org/x/mobile repository.
+This repository is subject to change, and is created for purely experimental purposes.

 # Go support for Mobile devices

 The Go mobile repository holds packages and build tools for using Go on mobile platforms.